metno/weatherapi-docs/docs/doc/TermsOfService.md

 provided the sites identifies itself as described above.
 If you start generating a lot of traffic against the API, you must set up a caching proxy gateway and route all traffic through this.

-Non-simple javascript requests (i.e. using custom headers) and CORS (whitelisting of domains) is explicitly not supported.
+Non-simple javascript requests (i.e. using authentication or other custom headers) and CORS preflights (whitelisting of your domain in the ``Access-Control-Allow-Origin` header) is explicitly not supported.

 ## Access control